franck-gaspoz/CommandLine.NetCore/README.md

 # Versions history

-`1.0.11` - 08/11/2023
+`1.0.11` - 09/12/2023
-- add possiblity to declare and implement a command using uniquely a fluent syntax and no class
+- add possiblity to declare and implement a command using uniquely a fluent syntax and no class (dynamic commands)
 - add support for actions with typed parameters in SyntaxExecutionDispatchMapItem
 - fix value was not nullable in Param_T when T is not a class, for instance, Param{int} always had value 0 (=default(T))
 - add ignore command attribute